Experimenter (film): Production

 Although director Michael Almereyda was aware of Milgram's work, it wasn't until his girlfriend began taking a class on him that Almereyda became interested.
 Subsequently, he found himself reading Milgram's Obedience to Authority: An Experimental View.
 According to Almereyda once he started reading "[he] instantly saw how filmable it was" becoming increasingly interested in making it into a film the more he went on.
 In filming, Almereyda wanted it to be "playful" in nature as he felt that's how Stanley Milgram himself would have made it.

 Almereyda decided to have Milgram break the fourth wall based on viewing films of his in which Milgram would talk to the camera, reminding him of Rod Serling or Alfred Hitchcock.
 From this Almereyda figured having the character talk to the camera "seemed natural and in fact essential to include that in the movie."
 On May 13, 2014, Peter Sarsgaard and Winona Ryder joined the cast.
 On June 30, Kellan Lutz, Taryn Manning, Anton Yelchin, Anthony Edwards, and Edoardo Ballerini joined the cast.
 Principal photography began on June 5, 2014, in New York City.

 Release

 The film premiered at the Sundance Film Festival on January 25, 2015.
 On March 26, 2015, Magnolia Pictures acquired distribution rights to the film.
 The film was released on October 16, 2015, in a limited release and through video on demand.

 Reception

-Experimenter received positive reviews.
-On Rotten Tomatoes, the film holds an 85% approval rating based on 80 reviews, with an average rating of 7.20/10.
-The consensus reads: "Led by a gripping performance from Peter Sarsgaard, Experimenter uses a fact-based story to pose thought-provoking questions about human nature."
-On Metacritic, the film has a score of 81 out of 100 calculated from 20 reviews, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 20 critics, indicating "universal acclaim".